 Custom Scopes and Parameters

-OAuth drivers can customize the authorization request:
+OAuth drivers can customize the authorization request with state tokens:

 public function getRedirectUrl(): string